ibm-cloud-docs/codeengine/deploy.md

    ```
    {: screen}

-2. Use the `application get` command to display the status of your app, including the latest revision information.
-For this example, let's use the `--more-details` option on the command to view more information about the updated app, including the value for the environment variable.
+2. Run the `application get` command to display the status of your app, including the latest revision information.
+For this example, use the `--more-details` option on the command to view more information about the updated app, including the value for the environment variable.

    ```
    ibmcloud ce application get --name myapp --more-details